dotnet/docs-maui/docs/user-interface/graphics/paint/gradient.md

 ---
-title: ".NET MAUI Paint: Gradient paint"
+title: ".NET MAUI Graphics: Gradient paint"
-description: "The .NET MAUI GradientPaint class is an abstract class that describes a gradient, composed of gradient stops." ms.date: 07/15/2021
+description: "The .NET MAUI graphics library includes a GradientPaint class, which is an abstract class that describes a gradient, composed of gradient stops." ms.date: 07/15/2021
 ---

-# .NET MAUI Paint: Gradient paint
+# .NET MAUI Graphics: Gradient paint

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (MAUI) `GradientPaint` class derives from the `Paint` class, and is an abstract base class that describes a gradient, which is composed of gradient steps.
-A `GradientPaint` paints an area with multiple colors that blend into each other along an axis.
-Classes that derive from `GradientPaint` describe different ways of interpreting gradients stops, and .NET MAUI provides the following gradient paints:
+The .NET Multi-platform App UI (MAUI) graphics library includes a `GradientPaint` class that's derived from the `Paint` class, and is an abstract base class that describes a gradient, which is composed of gradient steps.
+A `GradientPaint` paints a graphical object with multiple colors that blend into each other along an axis.
+Classes that derive from `GradientPaint` describe different ways of interpreting gradients stops, and the .NET MAUI graphics library provides the following gradient paints:

-- `LinearGradientPaint`, which paints an area with a linear gradient.
+- `LinearGradientPaint`, which paints an object with a linear gradient.
 For more information, see [.NET MAUI Graphics: Linear gradients](lineargradient.md).
-- `RadialGradientPaint`, which paints an area with a radial gradient.
+- `RadialGradientPaint`, which paints an object with a radial gradient.
 For more information, see [.NET MAUI Graphics: Radial gradients](radialgradient.md).

 The `GradientPaint` class defines the `GradientStops` property, of type `GradientStop`, which represents the brush's gradient stops, each of which specifies a color and an offset along the gradient axis.